cmu-sei/Player.Api/README.md

 ## Docker

-this application has been updated to the official Microsoft docker sdk image `mcr.microsoft.com/dotnet/core/sdk`
+This application has been updated to the official Microsoft docker sdk image: `mcr.microsoft.com/dotnet/core/sdk`.

 ### sample `docker-compose.yml`